Thinkwise/docs/docs/sf/cubes.md

 |Bubble2D|RadarPoint2D|Stock2D|
 |||SwiftPlot2D|

-##### Areas in graphs
+#### Areas in charts

-To model an area in a graph, you can use a constant line, the name of which starts with *area_*.
+To model an area in a chart, you can use a constant line, the name of which starts with *area_*.
 The minimum value can be specified with the *Value* field and the height or width of the area with *Thickness*.

+### Executing tasks

-> It is also possible to link tasks to a cube table.
+It is also possible to link tasks to a cube table.
 In that case, it is important that the PK of the table is unique, since the GUI uses this to identify the rows in the pivot table.
 Even if a view is being used, the PK should be set as a unique key.